 You can use the interval editor to look at summary statistics for each of the four sections.

 There is a lot going on here, so let’s take it in sections.
 The graph in the upper right corner is there to help you see where you want to define your intervals.
 Using the controls over along the right edge, you can pan and zoom on the data.
+The pink shading indicates “work” intervals.
+White is used to ahow a rest.
 When you put your cursor over the plot, it will show you more detail about the data points.

-Down at the bottom of the right hand side is te text summary of the currently defined intervals.
+Down at the bottom of the right hand side is the text summary of the currently defined intervals.
 We are going to be modifying those in this example.

-The way to do that is to use the tiny little box on the bottom left of the screen.
+The way to do that is to use the box under the heading “Interval Shorthand”.